 Workspace Training offers the full range of nationally recognised chainsaw competencies, including maintenance, cross-cutting, and tree falling at basic, intermediate and advanced levels.

-Two interactive CDs are also available for learners undertaking chainsaw training.
+We have produced an interactive CD for learners undertaking chainsaw training.
 The topics covered range from chainsaw maintenance through to advanced tree falling.
 For more information, go to Chainsaw operation – beginner to advanced.

 Standard chainsaw courses